• /

 Guidelines for mounting volumes

 All directories and files must be assigned group ownership as 3729 with read/write permissions.
 This ensures that the Runner, which uses uid: 1000 and gid: 3729, has access to all the mounted volumes.
-However, the Minion is able to run as root (uid: 0) or with any uid between the range of [2000, 4000], inclusive.
+However, the Minion can run as root (uid: 0) or with any uid between the range of [2000, 4000], inclusive.
 For more information, see running as non-root in Kubernetes or Docker.

 Docker